 Genetic.
-Predisposition is likely in responses to brain antigens, altered control of the immune response to brain antigens, lack of neurotrophic proteins, or poor ability to repair CNS damage.
+Predisposition to respond to brain antigens, altered control of the immune response to brain antigens, lack of neurotrophic proteins, or poor ability to repair CNS damage.

 Other mechanisms.
 Toxins, microchimerism of circulating blood cells, and endocrine, catecholamine, and stress interrelations with immunity have been proposed.

-In the 1950s, it was theorized that CNS microvessels had poor blood flow in multiple sclerosis.
-Anticoagulants, however, did not impact the course of multiple sclerosis.
-Recent use of venous stenting to reverse putative cerebral venous outflow problems (CCSVI) has not been beneficial in controlled studies, despite anecdotes of benefit.
-Although the early studies that generated the hypothesis appear to have been carefully performed, they have been difficult to replicate.
+In the 1950s, anticoagulants failed to significantly impact the course of multiple sclerosis based on a theory that CNS microvessels had poor blood flow.
+Recent use of venous stenting to reverse putative cerebral venous outflow problems (CCSVI) has not been beneficial in controlled studies, although anecdotes of benefit are common.
 Tens of millions of dollars in research money and medical costs, huge amounts of investigators’ intellectual energy, and misplaced hope by patients are being directed at this questionable therapy.